Aliases for HLCS Gene

 GeneCards Summary for HLCS Gene

 HLCS (Holocarboxylase Synthetase) is a Protein Coding gene.
 Diseases associated with HLCS include holocarboxylase synthetase deficiency and multiple carboxylase deficiency.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Among its related pathways are Biotin metabolism and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and biotin binding.

 UniProtKB/Swiss-Prot for HLCS Gene